MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 To specify *newLevels*, you must also specify *levels*, and it is important to note that the *newLevels* argument can only be used to rename levels—it cannot be used to fully recode the factor.
 That is, the number of *levels* and number of *newLevels* must be the same.

-## Appending to an Existing File
+## Append new observations to an existing file

-If you have observations on the same variables in multiple input files, you can use the *append* argument to *rxImport* to combine them into one file.
+If you have observations on the same variables in multiple input files, you can use the *append* argument to **rxImport** to combine them into one file.
 For example, we could append another copy of the claims text data set in a second block to the claimCAOrdered2.xdf file we created in section 2.6:

 	#  Appending to an Existing File